cortexproject/cortex/docs/configuration/arguments.md

 #### WAL

-- `--ingester.wal-dir`
+- `-ingester.wal-dir`
-   Directory where the WAL data should be stores and/or recovered from.
+   Directory where the WAL data should be stored and/or recovered from.

-- `--ingester.wal-enabled`
+- `-ingester.wal-enabled`

    Setting this to `true` enables writing to WAL during ingestion.

-- `--ingester.checkpoint-enabled`
+- `-ingester.checkpoint-enabled`
    Set this to `true` to enable checkpointing of in-memory chunks to disk.
 This is optional which helps in speeding up the replay process.

-- `--ingester.checkpoint-duration`
+- `-ingester.checkpoint-duration`
    This is the interval at which checkpoints should be created.

-- `--ingester.recover-from-wal`
+- `-ingester.recover-from-wal`
-   Set this to to `true` to recover data from an existing WAL.
+   Set this to `true` to recover data from an existing WAL.
 The data is recovered even if WAL is disabled and this is set to `true`.
 The WAL dir needs to be set for this.

 ## Runtime Configuration file